-The vast majority of health care in the United States is curative in nature; health care professionals are trained to execute scientifically-based practices that are primarily intended to diagnose, treat, and prevent disease and do not incorporate an equivalent focus on quality-of-life needs and values of patients and their loved ones.
-As the life expectancy and treatment objectives for patients with complex and chronic illnesses has evolved, clinicians are now faced with the challenge of meeting the entire breadth of patient and caregiver needs, of which curative or life prolonging therapies may only be a part of the solution.
+The vast majority of health care in the United States is curative in nature; health care professionals are trained to execute scientifically-based practices that are primarily intended to diagnose, treat, and prevent disease and do not incorporate an equivalent focus on quality of life (QoL) needs and values of patients and their loved ones.
+As the life expectancy and treatment objectives for patients with complex and chronic illnesses have evolved, clinicians are now faced with the challenge of meeting the entire breadth of patient and caregiver needs, of which curative or life-prolonging therapies may only be a part of the solution.

-Palliative care is specialized medical care that is focused on improving quality of life through relief of pain, symptoms, and distress of serious illness.26 Palliative care is typically provided by an interdisciplinary team of doctors, nurses, and other specialists who lead a team or collaborate with a patient's long term care provider to administer an additional layer of support focused on improving quality of life for the patient and family.27 Ideally, palliative care is initiated at diagnosis and is provided concomitantly with curative therapy.2
+Palliative care is specialized medical care that is focused on improving QoL through relief of pain, symptoms, and distress of serious illness.28 Palliative care is typically provided by an interdisciplinary team of doctors, nurses, and other providers who lead a team or collaborate with a patient's long-term care provider to administer an additional layer of support focused on improving QoL for the patient and family.29 Ideally, palliative care is initiated at diagnosis and is provided concomitantly with curative therapy.2

 The National Consensus Project for Quality Palliative Care emphasizes that palliative care is best achieved through a coordinated partnership with the treating provider from diagnosis through end stages of illness, across the continuum of care, and in a variety of care settings and living situations.
-Figure 1, taken from Clinical Practice Guidelines for Quality Palliative Care, outlines the progression of palliative care.
-Beginning at diagnosis, care focuses predominantly on curative treatments, with palliative care services provided as needed for such elements as pain and symptom management, or advanced care planning.
+Figure 1 below, taken from Clinical Practice Guidelines for Quality Palliative Care, outlines the progression of palliative care.
+Beginning at diagnosis, care focuses predominantly on curative treatments, with palliative care services provided as needed for such elements as pain and symptom management, or advance care planning.
 As a serious illness progresses, more emphasis is placed on palliative services while the emphasis on curative care decreases, ultimately culminating in hospice care when curative therapies no longer serve to benefit the patient.
-Palliative care is intended to improve the quality of life (QoL) of patients with serious illness.24